kevinrfoster/ecoB2000_lab1/README.md

 outcomes (what number is on opposite face from 6?
 Do you suppose that number might be disproportionately represented if dice were not fair?).

-OK *now you can actually look at the data*, maybe actually roll the dice.
+OK *now you can actually look at the data*.
 Only now will you actually perform the experiment.
 What conclusion do you draw from your experiment?
 How confident are you, in this conclusion?
 How would you revise your protocol if you were to devise **EP2**?

 Your group’s short presentation should explain justification for your EP1, your experiment results, conclusion and confidence in these results, and what modifications you would make for EP2.

 For homework, should explain your choices of PP3 and analysis.
-Then you are free to set out run EPn, for higher values of n.
+Then you are free to set out and run EPn, for higher values of n.

 ### Some background on simulations with R

 You can have the computer roll dice.
 The command, `sample()`, will do it nicely.
 This command below takes 20 draws from the integers 1 to 6.
-The metaphor is not quite rolling dice, but as if there were 6 balls in a jar, labeled with a number, and it picks a ball from the jar 20 times.
+The metaphor is now not quite rolling dice, but as if there were 6 balls in a jar, labeled with a number, and it picks a ball from the jar 20 times.
 So that is why the `replace=TRUE` command is important, otherwise after it takes out a ball it doesn’t put it back so couldn’t run that more than 6 times.